david-ewan-campbell/bowling-challenge/README.md

 - In the examplar, the logic for a score method within the game was written before all the complete tests written.
 Some TDD can be written in reverse, logic first then test that logic but I first wrote a simple score method in the game.js file to return 4, to get the test expectation passing for a single roll.
 - Will write the rest of the logic with next test where the logic requires two rolls returning a score, so the return result from the score method can no longer be hard-coded.

+- Test for multiple rolls for a score added.
+Test failing.
+Added for loop/logic to iterate through and add each roll to the score, then return the score.
+Test for multiple rolls passing.

 Bowling Challenge
 =================